Keep Our NHS Public North East: Review of 2025

-When we take a look at 2025, our Campaign comprised five main types of intervention:
+When we take a look at 2025, our Campaign comprised five main elements:

 1) Petition campaigns and email formatted letters:

-A focus has been on the Governments “Ten Year Plan”, the increased use of private companies in elective care, and the use of PFIs to build the planned Neighbourhood Health Centres.
-We have supported petition and email campaigns devised by national KONP and We Own It, and these have been targeted primarily at MPs, members of the Gocernment, and the North East and North Cumbria Integrated Care Board.
+A focus has been on the Governments “Ten Year Plan”, and especially on the increased use of private companies in elective care and the use of Private – Public Partnerships (aka PFI 2.0) to build proposed Neighbourhood Health Centres – a nightmare scenario of history repeating itself.
+We have supported petition and email campaigns devised by national KONP and We Own It, sent to MPs, members of the Government, and the North East and North Cumbria Integrated Care Board.

 2) Meetings and liaison with local decision-makers:

-All MPs, councillors and Healthwatch CEOs in 3 local Council areas were emailed in January, and this email was followed up by an information pack to each person six weeks later.
+All MPs, councillors and Healthwatch CEOs in 3 local Council areas were emailed regarding ongoing cuts and increasing privatisation in January 2025, and this was followed up by a hard copy information pack to each person six weeks later.

 Face-to-face meetings took place with CEOs from 3 local Healthwatch